Walter Burton Ford: Personal life

 Ford met his future wife Edith W. Banker when he was a senior and she a freshman at Oneonta State Normal School.
 They had an eight-year courtship, at times distant, that lasted while she completed studies in Oneonta and he was at Amherst, while she was studying at Radcliffe while he was at Harvard, his graduate studies in Europe, and her first teaching position in New Britain, Connecticut.
 Immediately after Ford received his University of Michigan post, they married in October 1900 at her parents' farm in Ovid, New York.
 They left immediately for Ann Arbor, where they lived until Ford's retirement from University of Michigan.

 The Fords were frequent visitors to Edith's hometown of Ovid.
 In 1908 they purchased property on Cayuga Lake.
 After retirement, the Fords moved into the house they had built on this property.

 Edith died in 1959 at the age of 85.
 Walter died in 1979 at the age of 96.
 They are both buried in Ovid Union Cemetery.
-They They had two sons, Sylvester and Clinton.
+They had two sons, Sylvester and Clinton.
 Sylvester, a doctor, died in 1956.
 Clinton, an investor, musician, and amateur astronomer, died in 1992; he is also buried at Ovid Union Cemetery.

 Philanthropy

 Ford's father and uncles were early investors in the Bundy Manufacturing Company in Binghamton, New York.
 This company eventually became IBM, and their investments provided Ford the wealth for his significant charitable endeavors.

 In 1928, he funded the Mathematical Association of America's Chauvenet Prize switch from being awarded every 5 years to 3 years.

 In Ovid, New York, Ford donated the funds for the Edith B. Ford Memorial Library, and in 1970 donated the funds for a new municipal building.

 He made gifts to many educational institutions including Harvard University, the University of Michigan, Eisenhower College (of which he was a charter trustee), Wells College, and Ithaca College.
-At Ithica College, the new concert hall in 1965 was named the Walter B. Ford Hall, and in 1968 Ford purchased the hall's new pipe organ, a three-manual 80-rank organ made by Schlicker Company.
+At Ithaca College, the new concert hall in 1965 was named the Walter B. Ford Hall, and in 1968 Ford purchased the hall's new pipe organ, a three-manual 80-rank organ made by Schlicker Company.

 Ford's will established The New York Community Trust's Walter B. Ford Fund.
 His estate also funded the Mathematical Association of America's Walter B. Ford Lecture Fund.